 Downloads

 The "Spontaneous Virtual Networks" (SpoVNet) project is proud to release the first complete open source implementation of the SpoVNet architecture for spontaneous and flexible creation of overlay-based services and applications.
-Details on the architecture and the SpoVNet project can be found in the publications list.
+Details on the architecture and the SpoVNet project can be found in the publications list .
 SpoVNet is funded by the National Foundation of the State Baden-Württemberg, Germany (Baden-Württemberg Stiftung gGmbH).
 The SpoVNet software provides a convenient toolbox for the development of overlay-based services and applications across heterogeneous networks.
 It comprises base software, three examples for overlay-based services, and a game application for demonstration purposes.
-Specifically, this initial software release includes
+Specifically, this initial software release (from the first funding period aka SpoVNet 1.0) includes

 - the SpoVNet event notification service "EONSON",